 These small paintings are beautiful, aren’t they?
 I love this project.
 It is perfect for any age (we had ages 2 to 12 painting these sweet little gems), and the white edge is so striking and arty it just makes me happy.
 Truly, you could have the ugliest little painting but when that tape comes off it becomes a Rothko or an O’Keefe.
 It’s magical!

-Watercolor paper (cut to 4 x 6)
+Watercolor paper (i buy bigger and then cut to 4 x 6)

 Tape down a piece of paper for each person (our border is about 1/4″).
 I put out newspaper but you could easily tape it to another piece of paper so it’s movable, or directly to your work surface.
 This is not a messy project, the newspaper was really there just to protect the table from the tape.
 We did several variations on the small theme: small portraits, small still lifes and small abstracts.
 (For more in depth instruction on using watercolors with kids, you can read my post here.)
 The only rule was to cover all of the paper with paint.
 (This makes for a more dramatic white edge!)

 Once they are dry, sloooowwwwly peel off the tape.
 And then, voila!
 You have beautiful art to hang in your home.

 Enjoy this project…and you should make one, too!
 Leave the supplies out for a day or two and make many paintings so that you can hang them all up together.